Family-Based Immigration Lawyer in New York City

 We are committed to helping US citizens and permanent residents bring family members to this country.
 Examples of the kinds of family immigration situations we typically handle include:

 - Nonimmigrant K-3 visas

 - Permanent residence (green card) for immediate relatives

 - Entry and permanent residence for non-citizen spouses

 Each of these situations requires a different approach and course of legal action, which is why we take the time to explain each process carefully so you know exactly what to expect moving forward: length of time, priority dates, evidence and documentation requirements, visa bulletins, interview process, and the affidavits of support that must be completed for the non-citizen relative.

 You can rely on our NYC family-based immigration attorney to provide straightforward and timely answers to your questions while giving you the information you need to make informed choices about your family.
 We know that the decisions and moves you make during this process are critical to keeping your family intact, and we will do everything in our power to protect and preserve your family during this time.

 Call Us for a Consultation: 1-917-338-7678

 If you wish to bring a family member to the United States to live temporarily or permanently, The Law Office of Yifei He, PLLC can offer the advice and counsel you need.
 We offer legal services in English and Mandarin, and we would be happy to look into options for other languages if that’s something you need.

 To schedule a consultation at our New York City office, give us a call or complete an online contact form here.
-Your first consultation is free, and we can schedule a time to meet that works around your schedule.
+We can schedule a time to meet that works around your schedule.